yuqiii-wang/KnowledgeNotes/math/ai/machine_learning/non_deeplearning_methods/kmeans_and_knn.md

 ## KNN

-*K-nearest neighbors* (KNN) is a classification (or regression) algorithm that in order to determine the classification of a point, combines the classification of the K nearest points.
+*K-nearest neighbors* (KNN) is a classification (or regression) algorithm that in order to determine the classification of a point, combines the classification of the $K$ nearest points.

 ### Example